The 1810 Carter House

 The 1810 Carter house also now accepts credit or debit cards!

 COVID-19 protocols are in effect.

-1810 Carter House, initially built by Loyalist Frances Newman Perkin in the early 1800s.
-In 1855, Newman's daughter's husband, William Pywell, sold the house to William A. Carter, and it remained the Carter family homestead until 1936.
-In 1964 the Carter House was purchased by the Kingston Peninsula Heritage, where it was restored to its current state, intending to preserve it for the future.
-Today, it operates as a heritage home, library, museum and tea room.
+The 1810 Carter House was initially built by Loyalist Frances Newman Perkin in the early 1800s.
+In 1855, Newman's daughter's husband, William Pywell, sold the house to William A. Carter.
+It remained the Carter family homestead until 1936.
+In 1964, the Carter House was purchased by the Kingston Peninsula Heritage, where it was restored to its current state, with the intention to preserving it for the future.
+Today, it operates as a heritage home, library, museum, and tea room.